Raja-80/Events-Management/README.md

 ## Setup Guide

-### Follow these steps to get the Event Management Project up and running:

-### This script automates the setup process for the Event Management Project.

 ### Step 1: Configure your Database
 Make sure to configure your database in the .env file (DB_CONNECTION, DB_HOST, DB_PORT, DB_DATABASE, DB_USERNAME, DB_PASSWORD).